coreyclip/CovidDataCollector/README.md

 **data/scraped_data** - raw data scraped from the LA County Public Health Dashboard organized by date scraped **data/parsed_data** - data reorganized by community, reindexed by

+## Community Whitelisting
+in the script `transform_upload_to_gsheets.py` set the variable city_whitelist to include communities that the script will specifcally seek out to process for google sheet uploads

 ## Helpful Docs
 https://www.analyticsvidhya.com/blog/2020/07/read-and-update-google-spreadsheets-with-python/